Data-Science-Laboratory-FPS/lcd_website/content/proyectos.md

 ---

+### 🤰 ePerinatal: Digital Intervention for Perinatal Mental Health
+meta: Research project summary: The ePerinatal project evaluates the efficacy of a comprehensive digital health ecosystem designed to prevent and address perinatal depression and anxiety.
+Through the "Unete" initiative, the study recruits pregnant women to test a mobile health (mHealth) solution that offers continuous emotional monitoring, psychoeducational resources, and cognitive-behavioral tools.
+The project aims to validate digital biomarkers for early detection of mental health risks, improve maternal and neonatal well-being, and demonstrate the cost-effectiveness of integrating accessible digital mental health interventions into routine perinatal care pathways.

+---

 ### 💉 RASCAL: Survival Analysis of COVID-19 Hospitalized Patients in Andalusian Hospitals
 meta: Regional research project (Andalusia)
 summary: The RASCAL project performs survival analysis of patients hospitalized with COVID-19 across Andalusian hospitals.
 Using both clinical and epidemiological data, it explores key factors associated with in-hospital mortality, length of stay, and post-admission outcomes among COVID-positive patients.
 The study applies advanced statistical and machine learning survival models implemented in Python and R to identify risk patterns, improve predictive performance, and inform future health system preparedness and patient management strategies.